djplaner/blog/docs/2006/10/12/is-as-the-initiator-of-new-topics-in-business-schools/index.md

 ---
+categories:
+- information-systems
+date: 2006-10-12 07:23:23+10:00
+next:
+  text: The missing ground rule for Enterprise 2.0
+  url: /blog2/2006/10/12/the-missing-ground-rule-for-enterprise-20/
+previous:
+  text: Helping &quot;NESB&quot; students realise - there is no one answer
+  url: /blog2/2006/10/11/helping-nesb-students-realise-there-is-no-one-answer/
 title: IS as the initiator of new topics in business schools
-date: 2006-10-12 07:23:23+10:00
-categories: ['information-systems']
 type: post
 template: blog-post.html
 ---